He Rourou Whai Painga

 The design of the dietary intervention aligns with scientific evidence for a dietary pattern that is associated with a reduced risk of developing chronic, lifestyle-related, health conditions, such as diabetes and heart disease.
 The intervention includes a focus on increased intake of plant-based foods (vegetables, legumes, fruits, whole grains and cereals, nuts and seeds etc.), high quality oil, a moderate intake of seafood, smaller amounts of high quality meat and dairy products, and a minimal intake of confectionary, cakes, biscuits, and ultra-processed items.

-Ensuring Benefit for the New Zealand Food & Beverage Industry
+Ensuring benefit for the New Zealand Food and Beverage Industry

 Note: At this stage the above study design for He Rourou Whai Painga is provisional, and will be updated as we progress the study.